kevinhryang/LHL-SQLProject/cleaning_data.md

 - user id is empty, redundant with visitor id
 - social engagement type has only one value, not socially engaged
 - bounces is either null, 1, or 2
+- unit price is either 0 or huge
-- lots of near duplicates. all fields the same except for unit price
+- lots of near duplicates. most differ by only unit price, but some have other differences as well

 products
--
+- one product has null values, in sentiment score and magnitude

 sales by sku
-- Sales by sku has 8 more rows than sales report
+- sales by sku is included in sales report, save for 8 entries

 sales report
+- many redundant attributes with products: name, stock, restock lead time, sentiment score, sentiment magnitude
+- ratio is total ordered / stock, redundant if all 3 are included

 Queries: